seberg/numpy-dispatch/README.md

 This package is an implementation for NumPy's `get_array_module` proposal.
 This proposal is written up in [NEP 37](https://numpy.org/neps/nep-0037-array-module.html).

+### Important Note

+**The API implemented here includes certain arguments that are *not* currenlty part of NEP 37.**
+These enable things that may never be part of the final implementation.
+There are two reasons for this:

+1. To allow to see how a transition may look like and can be implemented.
+2. To provide library authors with the flexibility to try various models.
+   It is not clear that library authors should have the option to limit which array-modules are acceptable.
+3. See how context managers on the user-side can be designed to deal with opt-in and transitions.

+Both of these *could* be part of the API, or we could provide help for how to implement them in a specific library, but the default is more likely for them to not be part of it at this time.

+Espeically point 2 is my own thought, and mostly an option I want library authors to be aware of.

+If libraries choose to use option 2., I could imagine it makes sense for them to allow users to extend the "acceptable-array-modules" list manually.
+That way a library can limit itself to tested array types while not limiting the users to try and use different array-types at their own risk.

 ## For End-Users

 End users will not use much of the module, except to enable the behaviour